thatbluflame/art-alert/README.md

 # How to Use:

-The bot should create slash commands upon joining a server, which you can generate an invite link for using anyone online, just be sure to give the bot the correct intents to read messages.
+The bot should create slash commands upon joining a server, you can generate an invite link [here](https://discordapi.com/permissions.html), just be sure to give the bot the correct intents to read messages.

 /setlogchannel: sets the channel to report new art too